kas2000/url_shortener/README.md

 Getting to know overall JS syntax and ES6, API, etc.

 # install
-1. Download or fork this repository
+1. Download or pull this repository
 2. Get your authentication key by registering on bitly.com to acces
 3. Paste the key into server.js file inside requestOptions, as a value for Authorization field (line 42)
 4. In terminal do: